eccentricdevotion/TARDISVortexManipulator/README.md

 This plugin utilises the [TARDIS](http://tardisjenkins.duckdns.org:8080/job/TARDIS/) plugin API, so you must have TARDIS installed as well.

 ##Crafting
 Crafting should be a little complicated, as it's an advanced piece of technology.
 Requirements for crafting should be (left to right, top row first): stone button, another stone button, glass; clock, gold, compass; iron ingot, iron ingot, iron ingot.
-Custom graphics for this crafted item would be a wonderful addition, as well.
+Custom graphics for the crafted item and GUI are available as part of the [TARDIS-MCP Resource Pack](https://github.com/eccentricdevotion/TARDIS-MCP).

 ![Vortex Manipulator crafting recipe](https://dl.dropboxusercontent.com/u/53758864/vortexmanipulator.jpg)
 ![Vortex Manipulator item](https://raw.githubusercontent.com/eccentricdevotion/Bromley-Massive-Vector/master/assets/minecraft/mcpatcher/cit/vortex_manipulator/manipulator.png)

-##Multiworld support
+##Multi-world support
-This should work with Multiverse, remembering personally saved locations and allowing for direct teleporting to any available world and coordinate.
-Also having respect for World Border (plugin and the 1.8 default if possible).
-Towny/Faction integration isn't necessary as it's time traveling.
+The plugin works with Multiverse (or other multi-word plugin), remembering personally saved locations and allowing for direct teleporting to any available world and coordinate.
+Also having respect for World Borders (plugin and the 1.8 default if possible).
+Towny/Faction/WorldGuard/GriefPrevention suport can be enabled via the config.

 ##Configuration
 There are configuration options that allow for energy usage, recharging, and other things.
 The various features use different levels of energy, while charging is on a timer, gaining so much charge every minute or so.